 Maybe it was her way of telling you to get a desk job?” “...Just the opposite.”
-Meet the new No Time To Die (2020) edition of Jack the Bulldog, handmade by ceramics experts Royal Doulton.
-The new issue has been updated in porcelain, with a new code name 'DD 007 B', and is presented in a special No Time To Die box.
+Meet the new No Time To Die (2021) edition of

 Details.
-Royal Doulton have loving recreated all the chips, cracks and bumps of this old timer in porcelain and gloriously glossy colour.
-Like all Royal Doulton figures, Jack is handmade in the UK and hand decorated by skilled ceramic artists.
+Royal Doulton have lovingly recreated all the chips, cracks and bumps of this old timer in porcelain and gloriously glossy colour.
+Like all Royal Doulton figures, Jack is handmade and hand decorated by skilled ceramic artists.
 He comes boxed and all ready to growl.
 To mark his ongoing role in the Bond films, Jack has the reference number DD 007 B printed on his base and comes with a certificate of authenticity.

 The makers.
 Founded in London in 1815, Royal Doulton first began making British bulldog models during the First World War.
 Jack’s Union Jack-clad ancestors appeared in 1941, symbolising the steely British spirit in the darkest hours of wartime.
 He was modelled by the company’s art director Charles Noke and was joined by bulldogs inspired by Prime Minister Winston Churchill, and others featuring the flags and hats of the Army, Royal Navy and RAF.